 If might be that you not only have to notify the authorities about your business's substantial environmental impact, but also need to apply for an all-in-one permit for physical aspects, for instance with regard to building.
 In that case you are required to submit both notification and licence application simultaneously.

-Category C: your company’s environmental impact is extensive
+Type C: your company’s environmental impact is extensive

 Changes to your permit